intel/dffml/docs/plugins/dffml_model.rst

 **Args**

+- predict: String

+  - Label or the value to be predicted

+- features: List of features

+  - Features to train on

 - directory: String

   - default: /home/user/.cache/dffml/scratch
   - Directory where state should be saved

-- predict: String

-  - Label or the value to be predicted

-- features: List of feature.loads

-  - Features to train on

 dffml_model_scikit
 ------------------